Follow these top tips and you'll arrive feeling fresh.

-If you experience problems during the flight, suck a sweet or hold your nostrils and gently blow through your nose - this should equalise the pressure.
+If you experience problems during the flight, suck a sweet, chew gum or hold your nostrils and gently blow through your nose - this should equalise the pressure.
+Be careful not to blow too hard as this could damage your eardrum.
 If it doesn’t do the trick, have a chat with a member of cabin crew for some more advice.

 Keep yourself feeling hydrated throughout the flight.
-Our cabin crew will always be happy to provide you with a glass of water or juice, and there’s even an onboard water fountain on selected flights.
+Our cabin crew will always be happy to provide you with a glass of water or juice, there’s an on board water fountain on selected flights so you can help yourself to water whenever you like.
 It's wise to alternate anything boozy from the complimentary bar with a glass of something softer, just for good measure.

 Keep your skin protected from the dry air onboard by regularly applying moisturiser and lip balm.
 If you wear contact lenses, it’s a good idea to bring your glasses with you, as your eyes might feel drier than usual.

-Save any tight fitting outfits for your destination; for the flight, stay comfortable by wearing loose fitting, comfy clothes and shoes.
+Stay comfortable by wearing loose fitting, comfortable clothes and shoes.

 Set your watch to your destination’s time as soon as you get on board, and you'll get a head start on beating jet lag.